TheRealKasumi/NikoLight/documentation/build.md

 ## Let's test it!

-Now that everything is read, it's time for a short test.
+Now that everything is ready, it's time for a short test.
 Connect the board back to your computer and fire up the serial monitor.
 If everything works, you should see the following (or similar) output: